dimforge/nphysics.org/docs/about.md

 R&D engineer with a Ph.D about fast collision detection between complex smooth CAD models without using tessellations.
-Besides his part-time job, he works on **nphysics** trying to help making Rust a great language for the development of real-time geometry-intensive applications.
+Besides his part-time job, he works on **nphysics** trying to help make Rust a great language for the development of real-time geometry-intensive applications.
 For more information about his professional background, check out his [LinkedIn](https://www.linkedin.com/pub/s%C3%A9bastien-crozet/25/875/416/en)